-Our youngest pupils join us in Smart Start 1.
-We can offer part-time nursery placements for children aged 2 – 4 and full time school places for pupils in reception year who have an Education Health Care Plan (EHCP).
-Transition to Smart Start 1 can be gradual and is led by the needs of the child, determined by families and staff working together.
+Our youngest pupils join us in Eden & Ambleside classes.
+We can currently offer full time school places for pupils in reception year who have an Education Health Care Plan (EHCP), places however are agreed in conjunction with the school and the local authority (for further information please go to www.loyneschool.org.uk/admissions/) .
+Transition to school can be gradual and is led by the needs of the child, determined by families and staff working together.

 All pupils have individual targets relating to their EHCP and these are taught through 1-1 and small group teaching opportunities.
 Many of these targets will relate to ‘learning to learn’ skills, developing pupils abilities to wait, turn take, engage and attend to adult led tasks.
-However, a key feature of smart start 1 is also learning through play and pupils have access to a range of highly engaging play opportunities throughout the day.
+However, a key feature of Eden and Ambleside is also learning through play and pupils have access to a range of highly engaging play opportunities throughout the day.

 The curriculum is delivered through termly themes and is based on ‘Development Matters’ which identifies three prime and four specific areas.